Bugsbunny2917/PyQt5-Video-Player/README.md

 # PyQt5-Video-Player
 Simple video player on PyQt5, in which user can add single or multi video file and run all.
-Also use can see video in playlist and run any file from playlist
+Also use can see video in playlist and run any file from playlist.
+User can save playlist as well as load saved playlist

 Requirement:
   pip install PyQt5